Do states set car insurance rates by law?

 How car insurance rates are calculated: A detailed look

-1. You are sorted first into a group.
+1. You are sorted into a group.
 For example, married drivers in your ZIP code over age 25.
+This determines the base rate.

 2. The insurance company calls up the pricing information for that group.
 This is the same for all people who fit that profile.
 From here, things will be personalized further.